abhinav5565/Travel-Reimbursement-Agent/README.md

 The optional agentic flow uses Groq through its OpenAI-compatible API.

-Then restart the Jupyter kernel and run the notebook.

 ### Option B — Notebook prompt

 If `GROQ_API_KEY` is not present, the optional setup cell prompts for the key securely using `getpass`.